rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 ![legend_of_worlds](legend_of_worlds.png)

 Legend of Worlds is a cross-platform, cross-play, 2D online sandbox multiplayer experience where you can join, play, create and share player-created worlds.
-The latest dev log covers an major update to the open-source game engine created for this game.
+The latest dev log from [Rou][low-twitter] covers an update to the open-source game engine created for this game.

 Legend of Worlds uses Toxoid Engine.
-Toxoid is a cross-platform, polyglot, open source WebAssembly game engine written in Rust.
-The architecture has been updated so that toxoid games can now share memory directly between WASM components, and directly map access to the data values rather than deserializing a set of values every time, resulting in major performance gains.
+Toxoid is a cross-platform, polyglot, open-source WebAssembly game engine written in Rust.
+The architecture has been updated so that Toxoid games can now share memory directly between WASM components, and directly map access to the data values rather than deserializing a set of values every time, resulting in "massive performance gains".

 Read more on the [latest dev log](http://legendofworlds.com/dev-log-2/) to find out more.